syna230404/cse15l-lab-reports/blog.md

 ```
 * This prints an error message as the `cd` command only works with folders/directories
 * Working directory: ~/
+* changing directory into a file doesn't make sense as a file can never be a working directory
 * This is an error as the command did not make us change directories (which is it's purpose)

 # ls command